ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Limitations

 \section{Limitations}

 While \dataset reduces reliance on experts, expert involvement is not eliminated.
 We depend on experts and expert-written articles to build and validate \dataset.
 To the extent that we can, we recruit experts to validate data, but not all fields are equally validated.
 Additionally, open access to research articles is limited, hindering exhaustive coverage of the literature.
+Rubrics distilled from these articles may not fully cover important criteria; we leave synthesis of larger and comprehensive rubrics for future work.
 Many recently released deep research systems involve limited access; their omission can distort leaderboard rankings and obfuscate important failure modes.